-A transgenic organism is grown under conditions sufficient
+A transgenic organism is grown under conditions sufficient to modify fatty acid composition, as described above.

 In yet other embodiments of the present invention, a transgenic organism comprises a heterologous gene encoding a product which decreases expression of ADS of the present invention, where the heterologous gene is operably linked to an inducible promoter, and is grown either in the presence of the an inducing agent, or is grown and then exposed to an inducing agent.
-In still other embodiments of the present invention, a transgenic organism comprises a heterologous gene encoding a product which decreases expression of ADS of the present invention or an ADS-like activity operably linked to a promoter which is either tissue specific or developmentally specific, and is grown to the point at which the tissue is developed or the developmental stage at which the developmentally-specific promoter is activated.
+In still other embodiments of the present invention, a transgenic organism comprises a heterologous gene encoding a product which decreases expression of ADS of the present invention or an ADS-like activity operably 5 linked to a promoter which is either tissue specific or developmentally specific, and is grown to the point at which the tissue is developed or the developmental stage at which the developmentally-specific promoter is activated.
 Such promoters include seed specific promoters.